Leg Lengthening with intramedullary (internal) nail Stryde – Precice I/II

 The nail is inserted in the leg (femur or tibia) and after the osteotomy (cut of the bone) it is fixed proximally and distally with screws.
 To start the lengthening the nail uses a magnetic mechanism driven from outside by the patient.

 This method is quite comfortable for the patients.
 There are no external devices.
 Muscular contractures are still possible as for all other techniques.
-The operation is longer, there is a considerable blood loss and carries the risk of fat embolism.
+The operation is longer, there is a considerable blood loss, even thought transfusions are quite unlikely , and carries a small risk of fat embolism.

 At the end of the treatment, when a solid consolidation of the new bone is achieved the nail is removed.